Willy van Ryckeghem

 In 1982, he joined the Inter-American Development Bank in Washington DC where he led the Country Studies Division for seven years before becoming Deputy Manager of the Department of Economic and Social Development.
 In 1985 he presented a major study at the Latin American Studies Association (LASA) meeting at Albuquerque on the Impact of the Latin American debt crisis on the countries in the region.

-After his retirement in 1997, he was instrumental in the foundation in 2001 of the Brazilian non-profit organization Pro-teste, which has since become the largest consumer organization in Latin America.
+After his retirement in 1997, he was instrumental in the creation in 2001 of the Brazilian non-profit organization Proteste, which became the largest consumer organization in Latin America.
 Between 1975 and 1978, he was the third President of Consumers International, following Colston Warne of Consumers Union and Peter Goldman of Which?.
 He was awarded the Order of Social Merit because of his work with the Belgian consumer movement.

+He now lives in Madeira, doing research on the history of the island.
+He is also advisor to the philanthropic Matanel Foundation in Luxemburg.